atanashristov/study-django/django-python-advanced/README.md

 ```

 We map the local `./app` folder to the container's `/app`.
-We want whatever content we have locally to have it in the container.
+We want whatever content we have locally to have it in the container, and vice versa.
-That way we sync automatically and we don;t need to rebuild.
+That way we sync automatically and we don't need to rebuild.

 The command we can override every time when run the `docker-compose`, but this here is the default.